drbluetongue/eunoscosmo/ECU and TCU/readme.md

-ECU/TCU
+**ECU/TCU**

-I have added files for:
+I have added files in here for:

 ECU and TCU pinouts and functions

 Using the stock coils with an aftermarket ECU by replacing the ignitor

-I will do full write-ups on how to do each of the above, this is a WIP